 1757: Reynolds paints a Self Portrait.

-1759: Charges 100 Guineas for one of his full length portrait paintings.
+1759: He charges 100 Guineas for one of his full length portrait paintings.

-1760: Takes up residence in number 47 Leicester Square London where he establishes a large studio.
-Exhibits at the first Annual Exhibition of the Society of Arts.
+1760: He takes up residence in number 47 Leicester Square London where he establishes a large studio.
+He exhibits at the first Annual Exhibition of the Society of Arts.

-1764: Foundation of the Literary Club (later known just as “The Club”) with Samuel Johnson and others.
-Meetings are held at the Turks Head public house in Gerrard Street.
+1764: The foundation of the Literary Club (later known just as “The Club”) with Samuel Johnson and others.
+Meetings are held at the Turks Head public house in Gerrard Street, London.

 1765: Reynolds prices have now risen to 150 guineas for a full-length portrait.

 1768: He is elected as the first President of the Royal Academy of Arts.
-Visits Paris again.
+He visits Paris again.

-1769: Gives the first of his discourses on art at the Academy in January.
+1769: Reynolds gives the first of his discourses on art at the Academy in January.
 The first Annual Exhibition is held.
-Reynolds received his Knighthood from King George 111.
+Reynolds receives his Knighthood from King George the Third.

 1771: He visits Paris once more.

 1772: Reynolds is elected as an Alderman of the Borough of Plympton.
-Paints a portrait of Oliver Goldsmith.
+He paints a portrait of Oliver Goldsmith.

-1773: Given a Doctorate by the University of Oxford in Civil Law.
+1773: He is given a Doctorate by the University of Oxford in Civil Law.
 He is elected as Mayor of Plympton.

 1774: Charles James Fox becomes a member of The Club.

 1775: He is elected a Member of the Academy of Florence.

 1779: He paints a portrait of the historian Edward Gibbon.

 1780: The Royal Academy of Art moves into new premises on the Strand.
-Painted a view of Richmond Hill.
+He paints a view of Richmond Hill.
 Although he was famous for portrait painting and was to complete over three thousand in his lifetime he also worked on landscapes.

 1781: Reynolds goes on a tour of the Low Countries.

-1783: Reynolds suffers a major inflammation of his eyes.
+1783: He suffers a major inflammation of his eyes.

 1787: Reynolds exhibits a portrait of Prince George in the Royal Academy exhibition.

 1789: He loses the vision in one of his eyes.
-Makes a visit to the south coast for his health.
-Paints a portrait of Richard Brinsley Sheridan.
+He makes a visit to the south coast for his health and paints a portrait of Richard Brinsley Sheridan.